Rohitkv11/woodpecker-ecommerce-project/README.md

 - To checkout, a user must be logged in
 - Checkout information is processed using razorpay and the payment is send to the admin
 - The profile contains all the orders a user has made
-- View invoices, download and cancel the orders
+- View order details and cancel the orders
 - Update their profile
 - Search and filter products